 We work together to continually develop and implement sustainable solutions.
 Through Green Thread, our environmental sustainability platform, we bring innovative and efficient solutions to life.
 We are passionately focused on reducing the environmental impacts associated with our operations.

 Here are just a few ways we work to make our campus more environmentally conscious:

-Looking to get your meal to-go from McAlister or Schilletter dining hall?
-New this fall 2021, Clemson Dining is moving to reusable to-go containers at our two dining halls!
+Looking to get your meal to-go from The Dish at McAlister or Schilletter Dining Hall?

 To access dining hall to-go meals: